 - Socialization—providing companionship and contact with others

-- Physical Activity—encouraging physical health through walking and playing
+- Physical Activity—encouraging physical health through walks and playing

-- Grooming—ensuring the health of the skin, fur, paws, nails, ears, etc.
+- Grooming—ensuring the health of the skin, coats, paws, nails, ears, etc.

 - Mental Stimulation—providing training, learning, and playtime to develop and maintain acuity